 A Policy is used to control the data packets those match the corresponding ACL rules by configuring ACLs and actions together for effect.
+The operations here include stream mirror, stream condition, QoS remarking and redirect.

 The Policy Config can be implemented on Policy Summary, Police Create and Action Create pages.